jadecobra/python_tdd_exercises/source/data_structures/lists/index.rst

   the test passes

-* I want to know what happens when the item is not in the list_
+* I want to know what would happen if I try to remove_ an item that is not in the list_

   .. code-block:: python

     self.assertEqual(a_list, [1, 0, 2, 0, 'n'])
     self.assertIsNone(a_list.remove('not in list'))

-  the terminal shows :py:exc:`ValueError`
+  the terminal shows ValueError_

   .. code-block:: python